AndriiPavlykivskyi/react-json-schema-form-builder/README.md

 npm i --save @AndriiPavlykivskyi/react-json-schema-form-builder
 ```

-Import the tool as a react component and its styles in your Node project:
+Import the tool as a react component in your Node project:

 ## Usage